mialkin/docs/csharp/concurrency/asynchronous/asynchronous patterns.md

 All the previous patterns are for asynchronous operations that are started, and once they start, they complete once.
 Some components follow a subscription model: they represent a push-based stream of events rather than a single operation that starts once and completes once.

 Some components use an `ISynchronizeInvoke` pattern for their events.
 They expose a single `ISynchronizeInvoke` property, and consumers set that property to an implementation that allows the component to schedule work.
-This is most commonly used to schedule work to a UI thread so that the component’s events are raised on the UI thread.
+This is most commonly used to schedule work to a UI thread so that the component's events are raised on the UI thread.
 By convention, if `ISynchronizeInvoke` is `null`, then no synchronizing of the events is done, and they may be raised on background threads.

 The `ISynchronizeInvoke` pattern can be recognized by these characteristics:

 1. There is a property of type `ISynchronizeInvoke`.
 2. The property is usually called `SynchronizingObject`.

-Here’s an example of a type that uses the `ISynchronizeInvoke` pattern:
+Here's an example of a type that uses the `ISynchronizeInvoke` pattern:

 ```csharp
 class MyHttpClient